mmu-webdesign/l4-WPD-web-term-2/rwd-marking-options.md

 * Coherent and careful delivery of a relevant stylesheet for this site.
 There may be some errors.
 You have written a valid stylesheet but it could be better organised.
 * Thorough and precise delivery of a relevant stylesheet for this site.
 There may be minor errors.
 You have written a valid, organised stylesheet.
 * Meticulous work creating a stylesheet that shows sophistication.
 You have written a valid, organised stylesheet and added interesting code.
 * Professional standard work that has produced a stylesheet that shows creativity and best practices.
-You have written a professional standard stylesheet with cutting-edge code."
+You have written a professional standard stylesheet with cutting-edge code.

 ## Mobile first responsive design